Ozrlz/non-vendor-stuff-/docker/Flask-client/README.md

 ## How to use it remotely (GKE)
 The client needs some env vars, which are exposed to K8s as a configMap.
 First you need to create it:

-  > kubectl create configmap configMap-flask --from-file=./env_file.txt
+  > kubectl create configmap configmap-flask --from-file=./env_file.txt

 After that, just create the Deployment